Summary

 CML is classified as a myeloproliferative neoplasm.
 However, for the sake of clarity, here it is shown in the context of other types of leukemia.

-Pathological changes on blood and bone smeartoggle arrow icon
+Pathological changes on blood and bone smear

 This section treats blood and bone smears that show anemia and a few unspecific changes that indicate abnormal hematopoiesis and may occur in a variety of diseases.
 For oncological diseases of the blood, see the section on blood and lymphatic system above.